-This biography was written by Robin C. McConnell and was first published in the Dictionary of New Zealand Biography Volume 3, 1996
+This biography, written by Robin C. McConnell, was first published in the Dictionary of New Zealand Biography in 1996.

 Albert Asher is reputed to have been a rugby sub-union representative in his early teens.
 In 1897 the Parnell Football Club enticed him to live and play in Auckland, and assured him of employment.
 The following year he played the first of his 21 games for Auckland.
 In 1902 he was a member of the first Auckland rugby team to hold the Ranfurly Shield.
 He played for the New Zealand team that toured Australia in 1903, scoring 17 tries; for 54 years this remained a record for any New Zealander playing in Australia.
 On that tour he became known as 'The India Rubber Man', because of his athleticism in bouncing up from tackles.
 His more famous nickname, 'Opai', derived from the champion steeplechaser, was bestowed on him for his action in hurdling opposing players.
 In 1904 he injured his leg badly while working as a fireman and was unable to play top rugby regularly for two seasons.
 Although a likely candidate, he was also prevented from touring England with the original All Blacks in 1905.
 On 19 November 1901 at Auckland Albert had married May Caroline Briggs; they were to have at least six children.